 Time now to enjoy your garden.
-Keep an eye out for unwelcome late frosts, have your hoe handy and be ready to take actions against pests.
+In May, keep an eye out for unwelcome late frosts, have your hoe handy and be ready to take actions against pests.
 On hot dates, ventilate your greenhouse.

 Mow lawns regularly, trim the edges to neaten them up.
 Apply spring weed and feed if not already done.
 By applying topdressing, you can improve uneven lawns.